website design and seo

 On-Page SEO / Technical SEO

 We’ve already touched on some aspects of on-page SEO.
-One of the most important elements of this is keyword research using industry-standard tools such as SEMRush or Ahrefs and completed by an SEO Specialist.
+One of the most critical elements is keyword research using industry-standard tools such as SEMRush or Ahrefs, completed by an SEO Specialist.
 Don’t just pick random phrases for keywords—make sure you have data to back up what a page’s keyword should be!
 This will make or break your success with the rest of the SEO strategy!

 Essential elements of on-page and technical SEO: